B.A. Program for Music Performance

 Total

-minimum elective course credits requirement: 29
+minimum elective course credits required: 10

-.
-Practice-Concentrated Training
+3. Practice-Concentrated Training

 Course No